There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the

 Con: Reckless (-2 pts)

-There was a scene that Rambo was way too reckless.
-He underestimated his enemy, and went in unprepared.
+There was a scene in which Rambo was way too reckless.
+He underestimated his enemy, and he went in unprepared.
 The filmmakers clearly did this to make Rambo feel less unstoppable, to make the antagonists feel like more of a threat, and to make the movie longer.
 Unfortunately, this seemed uncharacteristic of Rambo.
-If anything, he is the type of character that would be over prepared and would study his enemy thoroughly before going in.
+If anything, he would be over prepared and he would study his enemy thoroughly before going in.
 I get that he was desperate and emotional, but this was hardly the first time the character was emotional in combat.
 I get the reasons that the filmmaker’s had for doing it, but the recklessness seemed out-of-character of Rambo, and it briefly took me out of the movie.

 Grade: B- (84 pts)

 I went into this movie expecting generic characters, generic relationships, and a generic plot.
 That is absolutely fine for an action movie like this, because that is kind of what you sign up for when getting the ticket.
-I was then very pleasantly surprised to find that the filmmakers delivered something more than all of that.
+I was then very pleasantly surprised to see the filmmakers delivered something much more than all of that.
 I thought the filmmakers could have done a better job of explaining how Rambo knew Gabrielle and her grandmother, but the relationship between Rambo and Gabrielle was handled really well.